 LAS-7 Dagger

 The LAS-7 Dagger is a secondary weapon that fires a continuous laser beam.
 It’s basically a miniature LAS-5 Scythe, and as such most of the things we said in our Energy Weapons Guide also applies to the Dagger.
 The short story is that the Dagger is a pinpoint accurate laser weapon that deals very little damage and as such needs to hit weakpoints in order to bring down enemies within a reasonable timeframe.
-The beam tends to sway when standing, so learn to crouch or go prone before firing.
+The beam tends to sway when walking, so learn to crouch before firing.
 This means the Dagger can hit opponents at longer ranges than expected, but much like with its bigger brother, it comes with no zoom magnification options, leaving it a low to mid-range weapon.

 Unlocked: Page 3 of the Cutting Edge premium war bond.